 Now, the package doesn’t include room service or mini-bar items.
 One other quirk is that drinks above $13 per glass (before gratuity) aren’t included.
-If you want one of these, you’ll need to pay the difference between the cost and the $13 per glass allowance.
+Thankfully, the vast majority of drinks you find on the ship are at or below this limit, so it’s not really an issue.

 Refreshment Package: If you want beverages but aren’t interested in alcohol, then the Refreshment Package may be for you.
 This package offers everything in the Deluxe Beverage Package, except for the alcoholic drinks.
 So you can get your waters, soda, juices, coffees and teas, and even mocktails.
 As a result, the package is much less than the Deluxe Beverage Package.